KatharinaJacoby/KatharinaJacoby/README.md

+# Welcome to my Read me

-# Dr. Katharina Jacoby — Physician & Systems Engineer
+Dr. Katharina Jacoby

-> working at the intersection of **Systems Engineering**, **AI Safety & Systems**, **AI Ethics & Philosophy** and **Mathematics & Computation**.
+> working at the intersection of Mathematics & Computation, AI Safety, AI Epistemology & Ethics — I build, audit, and debug the systems I examine.
 ---
 ## 🔬 About Me

-I fix things—sometimes with code, sometimes with adrenaline.
-My work bridges the gap between **discrete and continuous systems**, whether in **topology**, **language**, or **clinical reasoning**.
-Using Computational Topology (discrete twisted lattices), AI Epistemology (symbol grounding, contextual contamination), Ethics and Philosophy.
-I study how our tools—whether computational grids, linguistic translations, or AI models—actively construct the reality we perceive - and by doing so often obscures power dynamics.
-In my work I am highlighting systematic erasures of knowledge imposed by colonial structures and the hidden perspectives they conceal.
+I fix things — sometimes with code, sometimes with adrenaline.
+My work bridges discrete and continuous systems, whether in topology, language, or clinical reasoning.
+Using computational topology, AI epistemology, and philosophy, I study how our tools — computational grids, linguistic translations, AI models — actively construct the reality we perceive, and in doing so obscure power dynamics.
+My work highlights systematic erasures of knowledge imposed by colonial structures and the hidden perspectives they conceal.
 You can find my data, code, and ongoing progress here on [GitHub](https://github.com/KatharinaJacoby?tab=repositories).
-I published on [PhilPapers](https://philpeople.org/profiles/katharina-jacoby/publications).
-You find my Datasets on [Zenodo](https://doi.org/10.5281/zenodo.20532103).
+I publish on [PhilPapers](https://philpeople.org/profiles/katharina-jacoby/publications).
+My datasets are on [Zenodo](https://doi.org/10.5281/zenodo.20532103).

 ### 🌐 Email: k.jacoby at posteo.de